 Scientific Training SC2

 The University of Glasgow held the second Scientific Training (SC2) Recent Developments in Computational Fluid Dynamics in the context of TEAMAero.
 The course covered several CFD methods like Finite Volume Method, Lattice Boltzmann Method, Vortex Methods, Smooth Particle Hydrodynamics and Kinetic Flow Modelling.
-Theoretical lectures were alternated to practical sessions focused on the implementation of the aforementioned mathematical models.
-In a joint effort with NUMECA, industrial partner of TEAMAero, a seminar on the industrial application of CFD for rotary wings and turbomachinery was also given.
+Theoretical lectures were alternated with practical sessions focused on the implementation of the aforementioned mathematical models.
+In a joint effort with NUMECA, an industrial partner of TEAMAero, a seminar on the industrial application of CFD for rotary wings and turbomachinery was also given.

 TEAMAero Social Media Pages

 L. Jacquin, P. Molton, S. Deck, B. Maury, and D. Soulevant.
 Experimental Study of Shock Oscillation over a Transonic Supercritical Profile.
 AIAA Journal, 47:1985– 1994, 2009.

 S.S.
 Girimaji and K.S.
 Abdol-Hamid.
 Partially-averaged Navier Stokes Model for Turbulence: Implementation and Validation.
 In AIAA Aerospace Sciences Meeting and Exhibit, Reno, NE, USA, 2005.